ajrigby/ajrpy/README.md

 `ColBar` - Returns a simple matplotlib.pyplot.figure instance with some useful customization
 `CubeRMS` - Reurns an RMS map from a given cube by inverting the negative pixel values
 `GalacticHeader` - Create a new Galactic header, or convert an existing header to Galactic coordinates
+`reproject_Galactic` - Reprojects an equatorial .fits image onto a pixel grid in Galactic coordinates
 `RMS` - Return the RMS value or array for some input data
 `RoundUpToOdd` - Rounds a value up to the nearest odd integer